alibaba/arthas/tutorials/katacoda/arthas-en/dashboard/finish.md

-The `ognl Tutorial` demonstrates the usage of ognl.
+The `dashboard Tutorial` demonstrates the usage of dashboard.
 If you have more tips or questions, please feel free to ask in Issue.

 * Issues: https://github.com/alibaba/arthas/issues
 * Documentation: https://alibaba.github.io/arthas